Mozzo1000/mango/README.md

 |------|
 |flake8|

+### Install development dependencies
+To install all development related dependencies, run `pip install -e .[dev]` in the root directory of this project.

 ### Run linter
 We use the flake8 to check for linting errors in our code.
 Inside tox.ini there is a configuration set that `flake8` will automatically use.